-Feds Launch Sex Abuse Probe Of Pennsylvania's Roman Catholic Church
+Feds Launch Sex Abuse Investigation Of Pennsylvania's Roman Catholic Church

 Supporters of those who have been victimized by church leaders applauded federal prosecutors for initiating a criminal investigation into one of the state's most powerful institutions.

 "There is a consensus rising, which is this just has to stop.
-And it won't stop if prosecutors just sit on their hands," said Marci Hamilton, University of Pennsylvania professor who also runs Child USA, a group that advocates for victims of child sex abuse.
+And it won't stop if prosecutors just sit on their hands," said Marci Hamilton, a University of Pennsylvania professor who also runs Child USA, a group that advocates for victims of child sex abuse.
 "The federal government has been silent on these issues to date, and it's high time they got to work."

-The federal investigation follows a sweeping grand jury report released in August by the Pennsylvania Attorney General's Office that found that more than 1,000 minors were abused by some 300 priests across Pennsylvania over a 70-year period.
+The federal investigation follows a sweeping grand jury report released in August by the Pennsylvania attorney general's office that found that more than 1,000 minors were abused by some 300 priests across Pennsylvania over a 70-year period.

-A dozen other states have also opened investigations into clergy sex abuse.
+A dozen other states also have opened investigations into clergy sex abuse.

-Fallout from the Pennsylvania report has included Catholic schools that honored now-disgraced clergy being renamed and the archbishop of Washington, D.C., Cardinal Donald Wuerl, resigning after being accused of covering up sexual abuse during his time as bishop of Pittsburgh.
+Fallout from the Pennsylvania report has included renaming Catholic schools that honored now-disgraced clergy and the resignation of the archbishop of Washington, D.C., Cardinal Donald Wuerl, after being accused of covering up sexual abuse during his time as bishop of Pittsburgh.

-Numerous other church officials, the report found, participated in a systemic cover-up of the abuse that included shuffling priests around to other parishes and, in some cases, obstructing police investigations.
+Numerous other church officials, the report found, participated in a systemic cover-up of the abuse that included shuffling priests to other parishes and, in some cases, obstructing police investigations.
 However, because some of the allegations are decades old, many of the accused are now deceased.

 Because of Pennsylvania's statute of limitations, just two of the priests named in the report were charged as a result of the state-led investigation.

-Carl Tobias, a law professor at the University of Richmond, says that the federal statute of limitations could allow more time to prosecute individuals who are now out of reach under state laws.
+Carl Tobias, a law professor at the University of Richmond, says that the federal statute of limitations could allow for more time to prosecute individuals who are now out of reach under state laws.

 "This could bring the full force of the federal government to bear.
 It's potentially enormous," he said.

-The subpoenas were first reported by The Associated Press, which said investigators sought to examine organizational charts, insurance coverage, clergy assignments and confidential documents stored in what has become known as the church's "Secret Archives."
+The subpoenas were first reported by the Associated Press, which said investigators sought to examine organizational charts, insurance coverage, clergy assignments and confidential documents stored in what has become known as the church's "Secret Archives."

 U.S. Attorney for the Eastern District of Pennsylvania William McSwain authorized the subpoenas.
 A spokeswoman for McSwain declined to comment.